Breast Care Center

 By integrating screening, early diagnosis, patient advocacy and treatment, MCMC’s Breast Care Center offers important resources for women along the entire health spectrum.

-Kerry Proctor, MD says "I feel a special connection to my breast cancer patients.
+Kerry Proctor, MD says "I feel a special connection to my patients with breast-related health issues.
 I enjoy being part of a multi-disciplinary team, with the common goal of delivering the highest level of care."

 To earn accreditation, a breast health program must show a commitment to education, research, continuous quality improvement, community outreach and professional education.
 It also must provide access to comprehensive breast health resources, including education and support services, screening and diagnostic technology and medical and surgical expertise.